Multi-GI 5 Reviews: The right probiotic blend for you?

 A meta-analysis of lactobacillus plantarum studies reveals that this probiotic can inhibit the immune system's reactivity to allergens, reducing incidences of contact dermatitis and adverse reactions to dust.
 It can simultaneously enhance the function of anti-inflammatory immune factors and help maintain immune homeostasis.

-It appears that Unify Health developed the Gut Health Blend in Multi GI 5 to support the function of the Probiotic Blend.
-Its ingredients reduce inflammation and digestive discomfort while creating an environment where probiotics can thrive.
+It appears that Unify Health developed the Gut Health Blend in Multi-GI 5 to support the function of the Probiotic Blend.
+Its ingredients can reduce inflammation and digestive discomfort while creating an environment where probiotics can thrive.

 Most research into zinc's role in the gut is limited to animal models using rats or pigs.
-Some human trials correlate an increase in beneficial bacteria and a decrease in diarrhea-causing microbes with zinc supplementation.
+Some human trials show that zinc supplementation correlates with an increase in beneficial bacteria and a decrease in diarrhea-causing microbes.

-Gut health is inextricably tied to your immune system, and licorice root appears to have antimicrobial and antiviral properties.
-That's thanks largely to its more than 20 triterpenoids and nearly 300 flavonoids.
+Licorice root appears to support the immune system, which is inextricably tied to gut health.
+Specifically, it has antimicrobial and antiviral properties thanks largely to its more than 20 triterpenoids and nearly 300 flavonoids.
 It also supports healthy digestion by improving the gut’s mucus lining.

-While studies into this ingredient are still limited, the research that exists connects berberine hydrochloride with a reduction in gut inflammation.
+While studies into berberine hydrochloride are still limited, the research that exists connects it with a reduction in gut inflammation.
 Berberine may also help repair intestinal structures in treating what's commonly known as "leaky gut."

 Understanding probiotic strains

-When probiotics come up among people who know there are different kinds out there, the term "strain" gets used a lot to describe one type to another.
+People often use the word "strains" to designate specific probiotic microorganisms.
 The problem here is that a probiotic strain is an extremely specific variant of broader probiotic categories.

 Take a really popular probiotic like Lactobacillus rhamnosus, for example.
 That, in and of itself, isn't a strain.
 It's a genus (Lactobacillus) and a species (rhamnosus).
 There are multiple types of Lactobacillus rhamnosus, each with its own alphanumeric designation that signifies a strain.